The 8 Best HIIT Workouts For Weight Loss

 How long each interval lasts and how many cycles you do of each will largely depend on your fitness.
 The fitter you are, the less rest you’ll need and the longer you can train.

-For that reason, HIIT is incredibly easy to adapt to your ever-changing fitness, strength, and endurance.
+For that reason, HIIT is incredibly easy to adapt to your ever-changing fitness levels, muscle strength, and endurance.

 Because you’re working out at maximum intensity, you burn more calories per minute during those intervals than you would in a steady-state workout.
 There’s also a huge metabolic boost and improvements to both your lungs’ ability to absorb oxygen (oxygen uptake volume, or VO2) and your heart’s ability to beat (heart rate, or MaxHR).

-Ultimately, it leads to serious improvements in your fitness!
+Ultimately, it leads to serious improvements in your fitness and fat loss!

 Below, we’ve collected 8 of the best HIIT workouts you can do from the comfort of your home.
 Some require a bit of equipment (kettlebell, dumbbell, cardio machine, etc.) but many can be done with nothing else but your body.